IIGROUP/interpGaze/README.md

 CUDA_VISIBLE_DEVICES=7 python3 src/run.py attribute_manipulation -mp checkpoints/Gaze -sp results/redirection  --filter_target_attr 0P -s 1 --branch_idx 0 --n_ref 1 -bs 1
 ```

-Notice: This is a reproduction (the original implementation was lost after my graduation) and may be slightly different from the results reported in the paper.
-I will do some verification and extensively refactoring within the next weeks.
+> **NOTE**: This is a reproduction (the original implementation was lost after my graduation) and may be slightly different from the results reported in the paper.
+Part of this code is still subject to a few more cleaning updates -- I am still wrapping up sanity checks after refactoring and fixing potential bugs.
+I will do some verification and extensively refactoring within the next few weeks.

 ## Experiments